-In 2022 and 2023, the collaboration continued by forming two cohorts of 8-10 digital scholars who applied to participate through a competitive application process.
-Participants were advanced doctoral students or early career researchers.
+A third cohort of digital scholars have joined the program for the 2023-2024 cycle.
+Participants are advanced doctoral students or early career researchers.
 Each participant proposed an idea for a digital project that they would develop over the coming year.
 The cohorts received monthly progress meetings and group workshops led by the program directors and expert guest lecturers.
-Like the 2022 cohort, the 2023 cohort will present their results in an ASOR workshop at the Annual Meeting.
+Like the 2022 and 2023 cohorts, the 2024 cohort will present their results in an ASOR workshop at the Annual Meeting.

-Outcomes:
+Past Outcomes:

-- 15 digital projects were produced by participants and presented at the Annual Meetings. - 3 cohort members secured employment as digital scholars, two in tenure-track positions and a third in a post-doctoral fellowship. - Cohort members made lasting professional connections with their peers and mentors.
+• 15 digital projects were produced by participants and presented at the Annual Meetings.

+• 3 cohort members secured employment as digital scholars, two in tenure-track positions and a third in a post-doctoral fellowship.

+• Cohort members made lasting professional connections with their peers and mentors.
 First year cohort members became lecturers in the second series.